tiagojsag/playbook/guidelines/slack-guidelines.md

+# Slack Guidelines
+## Motivations
 The aim of the slack guidelines is to: (1) help on transparency, organisation of information, (2) reduce noise and lack of focus, which lead to more efficiency and better well being.

 Slack is expected to be an asynchronous form of communication.
 It is not aimed at documenting decisions and storing important documents.

 -   Synchronous communication: communication that happens in real-time, with instant reads and responses.

--   Asynchronous communication: communication that does not happen in real-time, where responses are intermittent.
+-   Asynchronous communication: communication that does not happen in real-time, where responses are intermittent and delayed.